 What is Error 0x80070003, The system Cannot find the path specified?

-Error 0x80070003, “The system cannot find the path specified,” typically indicates a problem where a file or directory is missing or misnamed, especially during package loading in applications like SQL Server Integration Services (SSIS).
+Error 0x80070003, “The system cannot find the path specified,” typically indicates a file or directory is missing or misnamed, especially during package loading in applications such as SQL Server Integration Services (SSIS).
 Ensure file paths are correct and accessible to resolve the issue.